openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 for any :math:`\vect{\theta}\in\Rset^{d_h}`.

-In the gaussian calibration, the two previous distributions are assumed to be gaussian.
+In Gaussian calibration, the two previous distributions are assumed to be gaussian.
-More precisely, we make the hypothesis that the parameter :math:`\vect{\theta}` has the gaussian distribution:
+More precisely, we make the hypothesis that the parameter :math:`\vect{\theta}` follows the normal distribution:

 .. math::